shoootyou/cdktf-azure-python/README.md

 stack = MyStack(app, "azure-python")

 #----------------------------------------------------------------------------------------------------------------------
-# Finally, this block is for terraform cloud registration, you need the orgazaition and the token for the operation and use remote state in Terraform Cloud.
+# Finally, this block is for terraform cloud registration, you need the organization and the token for the operation and use remote state in Terraform Cloud.
 # This is optional, if you don't use it, you can use local state.

 RemoteBackend(stack,